nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `editC 1 n/John p/12345678` edits the first contact’s name to be John and phone number to be 12345678.

-### Locating contacts by name: `findC`
+### Find a contact: `findC`

-Finds contacts whose names contain any of the given keywords.
+Finds a contact using one or more information fields (e.g. name, mobile number, email, and/or address)

-Format: `findC KEYWORD [MORE_KEYWORDS]`
+Format: `findC [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

+* At least one information field has to be provided.

 * The search is case-insensitive, e.g. `dr. doofenshmirtz` will match `Dr. Doofenshmirtz`.

-* The order of the keywords does not matter, e.e. `doofenshmirtz dr.` will match `Dr. Doofenshmirtz`.
+* The order of the keywords does not matter, e.g. `findC n/John p/91231234` will return the same result as `findC p/91231234 n/John`.

-* Only the name is searched.

-* Only full words will be matched. e.g. `Doofenshmirt` will not match `Doofenshmirtz`.
+* Only full words will be matched. e.g. `John` will not match `Johnny`.

-* Contacts matching at least one keyword will be returned. e.g. `Perry Dr.` will match `Perry the Platypus` and `Dr. Doofenshmirtz`.
+* Contacts matching at least one keyword will be returned. e.g. `n/Perry Dr.` will match contacts with name `Perry the Platypus` and `Dr. Doofenshmirtz`.

 Example:

+* `findC n/john p/81113210 e/john@gmail.com a/123 kent ridge road` will return a contact whose name contains the word `john`, phone number `81113210`, email `john@gmail.com`, and address `123 kent ridge road`.

-* `findC flynn` will return `Candace Flynn` and `Phineas Flynn`.
+* `findC n/flynn p/91231234 e/flynn@gmail.com` will return `Candace Flynn` and `Phineas Flynn`, provided they have the same phone and email.
-* `findC Phineas Ferb` will return `Phineas Flynn` and  `Ferb Flynn`.

 ### Filtering contacts by label: `filterC`

-Filters contacts whose labels contain any of the given keywords.
+Filters contacts whose label(s) contain any of the given keywords.
-Filters applied consecutively are stacked.

 Format: `filterC KEYWORD [MORE_KEYWORDS]`